smscommunity/sms-guide/_game/shines/sirena/episode5.md

 - Once you take control of Mario, backflip dive into the center of the arena to activate laugh skip.
 - You can optionally ground pound the purple squares to stop the rotation of the roulette wheels to make grabbing the fruit easier.
 - Spray King Boo the second he comes out of the ground.
-  1. If you get a Fruit🍍 cycle for the first roll, this it optimal.
+  1. If you get a Fruit🍍 cycle for the first roll, this is optimal.
   2. If you get a Not Fruit❌ for the first roll, *or when you should optimally get a Fruit🍍 cycle*, this is an extra **NON-MANDATORY** cycle and you can cancel it the moment you notice the slot not stopping on fruit.
   3. If you get a Fruit🍍 cycle, then a Not Fruit❌ cycle after, this is an extra **MANDATORY** cycle, and you have to wait until the enemies completely spawn before cancelling the cycle.
 - As stated before, optimally the cycles are: Fruit🍍, Not Fruit❌, Fruit🍍, Not Fruit❌, Fruit🍍. (if not going for [Cycle Skips](sms-guide/shines/sirena/episode5/#cycle-skips))